input-output-hk/plutus-pioneer-program/docs/week8.rst

   1 out of 1 tests failed (1.32s)
   *** Exception: ExitFailure 1

-We see a nice error message, followed by the emulator log.
+We see a nice error message, followed by the emulator log, which we didn't get when the tests passed.

+This is probably the simplest way to write automated tests for Plutus contracts.
+You simply write one or more emulator traces, and then use *checkPredicate* in association with the appropriate test predicates, to check that the trace leads to the desired result.
+This lets us write more or less traditional unit tests.